 Consider affordable alternatives

-Cheaper dentures: Basic dentures are much less expensive than implants.
-Payment Discounts: Some dentists offer monthly installments for treatment.
-Discounted Dental Packages: Treatment packages that include a larger discount.
+Cheaper Dental Prosthetics: Simple dentures are significantly cheaper than implants.
+Payment Discounts: Some dentists offer monthly installment plans for treatment.
+Discounted Dental Treatment Packages: Treatment packages with a higher discount.

 What do you do if you don’t want an implant?

-If you are missing teeth but don’t want dental implants, there are several alternative dental restoration options that can restore your smile and chewing function.
+If you are missing teeth but do not want dental implants, there are various alternative methods of dental reconstruction that can restore your smile and chewing function.

-– Subsequent adjustments and daily maintenance may be required.
+Later adjustments and daily care may be required.

-Dental bridge: Bridges are attached to adjacent teeth, providing a stable solution and treatment is usually completed within a few weeks, blending seamlessly with your existing teeth.
+Dental Bridges: Bridges are attached to adjacent teeth, providing a stable solution.
+The treatment is usually completed within a few weeks and blends seamlessly with your existing teeth.

-– Healthy teeth are needed on both sides of the gap to support the bridge.
+Healthy teeth on both sides of the gap are required to support the bridge.

-– Less durable than traditional bridges, especially for back teeth with strong bite forces.
+Less durable than conventional bridges, especially for molars with strong biting force.

 – Not suitable for large gaps or multiple missing teeth.